yeasin90/aspnetcore-identity-identityserver4/README.md

 ### Get AccessToken from IdentityServer
 - Run the app using F5
 - Send a request to IdentityServer using POSTMAN.
-You will receive an AccessToken
+You will receive an AccessToken.
+By defauly, AccessToken expiration time is 1hour.
 ![Postman request for AccessToken from IdentityServer](https://user-images.githubusercontent.com/8789577/104222221-31954780-546c-11eb-9089-d7ba8a2c65c7.JPG)

 ### Issues